polla-fattah/polla-fattah.github.io/_jobs/2019-01-01-Software-Engineering-Consultant.md

 - **Job Title:** _{{page.title}}_
 - **Organization:** _{{page.organization}}_
-- **Start Date:** _{{page.startdate}}_
+- **Start Date:** _{{page.start_date}}_
-- **End Date**: _{{page.enddate}}_
+- **End Date**: _{{page.end_date}}_

 ## Job Duties

-Maintaining computers, Clean installing OSs on customers computers, teaching customers how to use certain aspects of a software product, advising customers on how to use the software, and providing support.

-## Acquired Experiences

-I have learned a great deal of how to deal with customers, as well as many aspects of computer technician while I was helping customers
+- Writing and reviewing software proposals.
+- Planning for the software development.
+- Minting software development quality.
+- Working with the client to make sure that the software meets the requirements of the tasks.
+- Estimating the cost of new software development projects.
+- Interviewing and selecting the right software developers for the tasks.